 Calibrating the team is a type of audit-related training that ensures all standards are evaluated using a consistent and fair scale.
 While the judgment of a district manager is tremendously important to the success of the store program, consistency in the rating and grading are equally important.

 Calibrating the team entails giving operations personnel a shared understanding of the operating standards and how to rate and handle deficiencies.

-The pain of Sending district managers to stores to find problems but not actually addressing them.
+The pain: Sending district managers to stores and find problems but not actually addressing them.

 Recording problems is not an end in itself.
 In fact, it can be both expensive and futile unless deficiencies are addressed.
 The point is not to record deficiencies but to close the loop on execution so deficiencies are assigned and addressed.